robbert-vdh/nih-plug/README.md

   Useful for oomphing up kickdrums and basses, transforming synths into their evil phase-y cousin, and making everything sound like a cheap Sci-Fi laser beam.
+- [**Puberty Simulator**](plugins/puberty_simulator) simulates the changes the male voice goes through during puberty with this One Weird Plugin!
+If it was not already yet clear from that sentence, this plugin is a joke, but it might actually be useful (or at least interesting) in some situations.
+This plugin pitches the signal down an octave, but it also has the side effect of causing things to sound like a cracking voice or to make them slightly out of tune.

 ## Framework